No one likes disasters…unless you’re a hotshot Hollywood director who’s running out of good material.

 Moral of the story: be discriminating.

-Building an Emergency Kit
+Building a Survival Kit

 While buying a pre-packaged set of survival and first aid kit supplies is the easier and more convenient option, you may want to consider building your own kit for these reasons: